baskuit/pinyon/src/readme.md

 You will need at least `gcc-13`.
 As of Ubuntu 23.04, this can be installed by using `apt`.
 Older versions of Ubuntu and other distributions will probably require building the compiler from source.
 * clang
 As of this writing, there is a [bug](https://gcc.gnu.org/bugzilla//show_bug.cgi?id=109647) with clang-16 regarding libstdc++ version of the ranges library.
-The library will compile with clang-17 (:warning: not true for all tests, there is a clang bug.
+The library will compile with clang-17 (:warning: not true for all tests, there is a clang bug that appears with algorithm-generator.hh.
 TODO try clang-18)

 ### Concepts & Intellisense

-The C/C++ extension for VSCode has autocomplete via Intellisense, and this has support for constrained template parameters.
+The C++ extension for VSCode has autocomplete via Intellisense, and this has support for constrained template parameters.
 This means that in the following incomplete code:
 ```cpp
 template <IsPerfectInfoStateTypes State>
 void method_for_state_types(